MicrosoftDocs/sql-docs/docs/reporting-services/lesson-3-defining-a-dataset-for-the-table-report-reporting-services.md

 After you define the data source, you need to define a dataset.
 In [!INCLUDE[ssrsnoversion](../includes/ssrsnoversion-md.md)], data that you use in reports is contained in a *dataset*.
 A dataset includes a pointer to a data source and a query to be used by the report, as well as calculated fields and variables.

 Use the query designer in **Report Designer** to define the dataset.
-For this tutorial, you will create a query that retrieves sales order information from the [!INCLUDE [sssampledbadventureworks2016-md](../includes/sssampledbadventureworks2016-md.md)] database.
+For this tutorial, you will create a query that retrieves sales order information from the **AdventureWorks2016** database.

 ## Define a Transact-SQL query for report data